 Quickly and easily make standout content from thousands of beautiful templates with Adobe Express.

 Hootsuite remains the quintessential mobile (and desktop) application for scheduling content and social listening.
 The mobile app has much of the functionality of the desktop application.
 It also centralizes your social streams, reducing the amount of time you would spend jumping from native application to native application.
 The analytics and advertising tools make it indispensable when monitoring the traction that posts or ads are getting.

 Communication is key in special events.
-There are a variety of messaging tools that help organize teams but Discord and Slack are the preferred in many event-focused organizations.
+There are a variety of messaging tools that help organize teams, but Discord and Slack are preferred in many event-focused organizations.

 Perhaps the best part of TINT is obtaining rights to content to repurpose in other marketing.
 You can never have enough photographers at a special event.
 With TINT, anyone with a smartphone and a social media account is now supporting your content creation efforts.

 Facebook is a powerhouse platform for event marketers.
 The Events listing is helping in marketing.
 People expect events of all sizes to have some sort of Facebook presence.
 With the vast number of people on the platform, Facebook is fertile ground to cultivate new audiences using advertising.
 We’ve discussed Facebook tools endlessly in other blogs, but we still need to give mention the specialized mobile applications that Facebook has released to manage brand pages and advertising.